tydo83/whiling-away/README.md

 !["o" and "o" and "y" printed out to a terminal](./assets/challenge-13.png)

 14).
 Write a function that prints a string's individual characters backwards.
 Use a loop for this, NOT `.join`.
-Call it with 'Mesuara' and make sure it prints 'a' and then 'r' and then 'a' and then 'u' and… you get the idea.
+Call it with 'Mesuara'.

 Example output: